 What Do You Believe?

-When Jesus began His earthly ministry, His message was simple: “The time has come.
-The kingdom of God is near.
+When Jesus began his earthly ministry, his message was simple: “The time has come.
+The kingdom of God has come near.
 Repent and believe the good news!”
-(Mark 1:15).
-He encouraged people to repent (change the way they think) and believe (use faith to accept what He says as true).
-The fact that He told them to repent and believe is proof that they could choose to do so.
+(Mark 1:15, NIV).
+He encouraged people to repent (change the way they think) and believe (use faith to accept what he says as true).
+The fact that he told them to repent and believe is proof that they could choose to do so.

-Near the end of His ministry, Jesus was explaining the events that would precede His return and He said, “At that time if anyone says to you, ‘Look, here is the Christ!’ or, ‘There he is!’ do not believe it” (Matt.
+Near the end of his ministry, Jesus was explaining the events that would precede his return and he said, “At that time if anyone says to you, ‘Look, here is the Messiah!’ or, ‘There he is!’ do not believe it” (Matt.
 24:23).
-It is clear that people can decide what to believe.
+It’s clear that people can decide what to believe.

 We have briefly shown from Scripture that you decide what you will or will not believe.
 Now let us consider how God responds to what you believe.

-Jesus had some pretty stern words for the chief priests and elders who questioned His authority.
+Jesus had some pretty stern words for the chief priests and elders who questioned his authority.
 They had asked, “By what authority are you doing these things?
 And who gave you this authority?”
 (Matt.
 21:23).
-In reality they were challenging His credibility.
+In reality they were challenging his credibility.
 They could prove their credibility because they were trained and acknowledged as religious leaders.
 But what credentials did Jesus offer?
-None they recognized, so they wanted to show that He was not credible and the people should not believe Him.
+None they recognized, so they wanted to show that he wasn’t credible and the people shouldn’t believe him.

-I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
+“Truly I tell you, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
-And even after you saw this, you did not repent and believe him (Matt.
+And even after you saw this, you did not repent and believe him” (Matt.
 21:31-32).

 If anyone were to recognize the Messiah whom God had promised, you would expect it to be those trained in God’s Word.
-Not only did they not recognize Him, they protected their religious establishment and challenged His credibility.
+Not only did they not recognize him, they protected their religious establishment and challenged his credibility.
 What was Jesus’ condemnation of them?
-They did not repent (change the way they thought) and believe (put their faith in what He said).
-They chose not to believe and He rebuked them for it.
+They didn’t repent (change the way they thought) and believe (put their faith in what he said).
+They chose not to believe and he rebuked them for it.

 What promises of God are you refusing to believe?
-Maybe those promises seem hollow when you look at the circumstances, and you just cannot believe they will come true.
-You may even need to ask God to remind you of some promises you have rejected and forgotten.
+Maybe those promises seem hollow when you look at the circumstances, and you just can’t believe they’ll come true.
+You may even need to ask God to remind you of some promises you’ve rejected and forgotten.
 It might be helpful for you to write them down.

-“This is not my problem,” you say.
+“This isn’t my problem,” you say.
 “I’m believing God to heal me” (or provide for you, or something else).
-The real question is: What is the object of your faith?
-God, or what He will do for you?
-If God never does anything else for you, He is still God and worthy of your praise and your faith.
-Even if you never see any evidence or the fulfillment of any of His promises, you can still believe.
+The real question is: What’s the object of your faith?
+God, or what he’ll do for you?
+If God never does anything else for you, he’s still God and worthy of your praise and your faith.
+Even if you never see any evidence or the fulfillment of any of his promises, you can still believe.

 Here are some pointers on how to believe God.
 Decide to believe that God is good.
-Decide to believe He loves you.
-Decide to believe He will always do whatever is right and whatever is best for you.
-Decide to have confidence in Him and trust Him.
-Decide to believe that God almighty knows what He is talking about.
-And compare what you think He is saying with what the Bible says.
+Decide to believe he loves you.
+Decide to believe he’ll always do whatever is right and whatever is best for you.
+Decide to have confidence in him and trust him.
+Decide to believe that God almighty knows what he is talking about.
+And compare what you think he is saying with what the Bible says.

 The disciples had misdirected their faith.
-They believed that Jesus would set up a physical kingdom, rather than believe in Jesus Himself.
+They believed that Jesus would set up a physical kingdom, rather than believe in Jesus himself.
 You can easily fall into the same trap.
-If you choose to believe for what you expect to happen, you will become disappointed someday because your expectations are not always correct.
-But if you believe in God Himself, He will never disappoint you.
+If you choose to believe for what you expect to happen, you’ll become disappointed someday because your expectations aren’t always correct.
+But if you believe in God himself, he’ll never disappoint you.

-Believing is important, but it is more important to believe in the right things.
+Believing is important, but it’s more important to believe in the right things.

-You decide what you will believe, so accepting God’s truths is a matter of choice.
+You decide what you’ll believe, so accepting God’s truths is a matter of choice.
 Jesus sternly rebuked his disciples because they refused to believe that he had risen from the dead.
-God does not treat disbelief lightly.
-If you do not believe God, you have decided that what he said is not true; therefore, you believe God is a liar.
-You not only choose whether to believe, you also choose what you will believe.
+God doesn’t treat disbelief lightly.
+If you don’t believe God, you’ve decided that what he said isn’t true; therefore, you believe God is a liar.
+You not only choose whether to believe, you also choose what you’ll believe.